atharva2601/llm-cicd-pipeline/README.md

 ## Overview

-This project implements the **LLMOps** evaluation pattern described in the accompanying research document.
+This project implements the **LLMOps** evaluation pattern.
 It solves the **Evaluation Gap** — the chasm between a working LLM prototype and a production-ready system that is safe, reliable, and hallucination-free.

 ### Why this matters